todorowww/toolbox/README.md

 - Run `hs on` to switch to headset profile.
 Automatically mutes the microphone upon switch.
 - Run `hs mute` or `hs unmute` to mute/unmute your headset microphone
 - Run `hs vol x` to set  microphone volume for your headset.
 X is in percent, and default is 50%.

+#### hs.jar

+Java program to perform the same action as `hs` BASH script, only better and more reliably.
+Sources for the compiled version are in `bluetooth/headsetchanger`directory.
+I made this as an exercise while learning Java.

+- Run with no parameters to alternate between A2DP and Headset profiles
+- Run with `off` parameter to force A2DP profile
+- Run with `on` parameter to force Headset profile
+- Run with `mute` or `unmute` parameter to mute/unmute your headset microphone

+Unlike the `hs` BASH script, `hs.jar` sets headphone volume to max, and microphone volume to 50%, by default.
+For now, it's impossible to change the volume through this program.
+I plan to add it in the future.